Updated: September 20, 2022

 As a business owner, you may be looking to strengthen the protection of your brand – but you may not know the difference between trademark protection for your business name and your logo.
 Should you trademark your business name and logo?
 Business owners may have the following questions: How do I best protect my brand?
 Is a trademark for my name and for my logo the same thing?
 Which should I trademark first?
 In this article, we will answer these questions and provide a broad overview of the difference between obtaining a federal trademark registration for a name versus a logo.

-Clearance searches for design marks are more complicated.
-Not only do you have to search for similarities in the literal elements (i.e. letters and numbers), but you also have to search for similar design elements such as shapes, lines, colors, and other visual elements.
+Clearance searches for design marks are typically more complicated.
+Not only do you have to search for similarities in the literal elements (i.e., letters and numbers), but you also have to search for similar design elements such as shapes, lines, colors, and other visual elements.
 For example, if you were searching for design marks similar to the Adidas logo, you might search for “stripes” and “lines.”
 The USPTO assigns design codes for various design elements, so these searches can get quite complex.

-If you have to start somewhere, and only have the budget for one application upfront, it is generally ideal to protect your brand name first.
-This is typically the aspect of your brand that is least likely to change over time, and wordmarks are typically considered to provide the broadest protection out of these two types of trademarks.
+If you have to start somewhere but only have the budget for one application upfront, it is generally ideal to protect your brand name first.
+A brand name is typically least likely to change over time, and a word mark often provides broader protection than a design mark.
 A business that anticipates changing its logo in the near future may want to consider locking in the registration for the word mark first since the new logo would require a new application anyway.
 If you are planning to rebrand your name and logo altogether, you may wish to submit an intent-to-use application for the marks you are certain you will use.

 This Blog is made available by Romano Law PLLC for general informational and educational purposes only, not to provide specific legal advice.
 By using this Blog you understand that there is no attorney client relationship between you and Romano Law PLLC or any individual contributor.
 You should consult a licensed professional attorney for individual advice regarding your own situation.